 2. Loan Contract Information

 This section shows details of your past and present loan contracts with banks and other companies.
-If you’ve had a car loan, personal loan, or mortgage either as a principal borrower or co-borrower, it reflects on your credit report.
+It reflects on your credit report if you've had a car loan, personal loan, or mortgage either as a principal borrower or co-borrower.

 Your utility and telecommunication subscription (e.g., cable TV, mobile postpaid plan, etc.) also appear on the document.